Skip to content

 Determines coverage needs

-However, it is important to note that not all home inspectors alert homeowners to coverage gaps.
-Therefore, it is important that homeowners educate themselves on the history and current condition of the property, geography of the area, and prevalence of natural disasters in the area.
+However, it is important to note that not all insurance inspectors alert homeowners to insurance coverage gaps.
+Therefore, it is important that homeowners educate themselves on the history and current condition of the property, the geography of the area, and the prevalence of natural disasters in the area.

 Impacts cost of coverage

-Depending on the outcome of an inspection, insurance companies may offer lower premiums.
-If the home requires repairs, the inspection may result in higher than expected premiums.
+Depending on the outcome of an inspection, insurance companies may offer a lower premium.
+If the home requires repairs, the inspection may result in higher than expected insurance premiums.

 Home insurance inspections determine replacement cost coverage for the insurer.
 This is not to be confused with your home’s market value.
 Replacement cost factors in the labor and materials necessary to rebuild your home in the event of a total loss.
 This means the homeowner may need to pay more in premiums—or risk paying large out-of-pocket sums for uncovered losses.